abhiramdas99/github-ecr-ecs-fargate-strapi-reactjs-01/README.md

 docker ps -a
 ```

-# Deploy to aws ecs-fargate from Developer Desktop through ECR :
+# Manual deployment  to aws ecs-fargate from Developer Desktop through ECR :
 ## Prerequisite:
 1. aws cli should be configure with IAM user access
 2. aws ECR should be create